kalumatic/invoice-tracker/README.md

    |  nikola  |   client    |    USER     |
    |   tara   |   client    |    USER     |

-  or create a new user in the database, and for password user bcrypt
+  or create a new user in the database, and for password encryption, use bcrypt

 3. Create, manage, and export invoices as needed.
 Admins can also view the list of all users and invoices.